moodlehq/mdlrelease/README.md

     ./prerelease.sh --type beta

-Note that we might want to release stable branches together with a master beta, if that is the case we use the following command instead:
+Note that we might want to release stable branches together with a main beta, if that is the case we use the following command instead:

     ./prerelease.sh --type weekly
-    # Overwrite weekly master branch with a master beta.
+    # Overwrite weekly main branch with a main beta.
     ./prerelease.sh --type beta

 By default this script prepares the branches and gives you the commands to push.
 It doesn't actually push up to the integration server.